dragonflyoss/d7y.io/docs/setup/integration/harbor.md

 ---
 id: harbor
-title: Using dragonfly with harbor
+title: Harbor
 ---

-## Using dragonfly with harbor

 This document will help you experience how to use dragonfly with harbor.

-### Harbor address as a P2P source mirror registry
+## Harbor address as a P2P source mirror registry

 First, the harbor address should be integrated into dragonfly based on the mirror mode.
 Please refer to [runtime-containerd-mirror](../runtime/containerd/mirror.md).

-### Preheat feature integration
+## Preheat feature integration

 Dragonfly 2.0 is compatible with dragonfly 1.0 integrated harbor preheat interface.